ThijsTerporten/MemoryMaster/README.md

 ### Bootstrap:

 Has again been used to lay out the page in order to achieve a responsive layout.

 ## Acknowledgments:

+Even though she was on holiday for most part of my deadline I would still like to acknowledge my mentor Antonija Simic for guiding me and keeping me in track for what is important in my code.